aramidekarimmohammed/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete delete the file betty
-9-firstdirdeletion deletes the dir my_first_directory in the /tmp dir
+9-firstdirdeletion deletes the dir my_first_directory in the /tmp dir 10-back changes the working dir to the previous one